9:15am - 10:45am

 Clinical lead for diabetes, consultant in diabetes, endocrinology and general internal medicine, King’s College Hospital NHS Foundation Trust

-Dr Sarb Clare FRCP
+Dr Sarb Clare MBE FRCP

 Deputy medical director, acute medicine consultant, Sandwell and West Birmingham NHS Trust